davide-coccomini/Internet-of-Things-Smart-Home/README.md

 The Cooja simulator was used to simulate the smart-home environment and to test the sensors and machine-to-machine interaction between them.

 ### Sensors
-The mote that have been defined are 3:
+The motes that have been defined are:
 * **Power sensor**: installed on an electrical outlet to which an appliance is attached in order to constantly monitor the energy consumed.
 * **Temperature sensor**: installed in several rooms of the house to monitor the temperature recorded.
 * **Window actuator**: actuator able to execute the commands sent by the temperature sensor, depending on the recorded heat it opens or closes the window.